 The credits on the U.S. prints, release by American International under the title "The Lost World of Sinbad", list the director of photography as Shinichi Sekizawa.
 Mr. Sekizawa is a noted screenwriter who also co-wrote this film.
 See more »

 This is one of my all-time favorite movies from Toho studios.
-This movie is about a courageous sailor named Luzon (Sinbad in the American version) who tries to save a kingdom and a king's reputation from a corrupted premier, with the help of some rebellious but hilarious rebels.
-This movie is nothing short of a sword-wielding battle, gigantic castle, wizard, witch, king, prince, princess, pirates, exotic dancers, heroes, action, and magic.
+This movie is about a courageous sailor named Luzon (Sinbad in the American version) who tries to save a kingdom and a king's reputation from a corrupted premier, with the help of some aggressive but hilarious rebels.
+This movie is chock full of fun and adventure elements like sword-wielding battles, a gigantic castle, royalty, pirates, exotic dancers, heroes, action and magic.
 It's fun to watch and follow, fit for adults and children.
 Included in the mix is a woman-loving wizard, who is a resourceful ally to Sinbad, and the treacherous stone-turning witch!
-This movie has Japanese veteran actor Toshiro Mifune, beautiful Japanese belles Mie Hama, Kumi Mizuno, and Akiko Wakabayashi, veteran Toho screenwriters Takeshi Kimura and Shinichi Sekizawa, and music composer Masaru Sato.
-With a combination of drama, tragedy, humor, special effects, music, magic, and adventure, this film is sure a treat for all adventure/sci-fi loving fans.
+This movie stars Japanese veteran actor Toshiro Mifune and beautiful Japanese belles Mie Hama, Kumi Mizuno and Akiko Wakabayashi, overseen by veteran Toho screenwriters Takeshi Kimura and Shinichi Sekizawa, and includes a catchy music score by composer Masaru Sato.
+With a combination of drama, tragedy, humor, special effects, music, magic and adventure, this film is sure a treat for all adventure/sci-fi loving fans.
 I always have a good time watching this film.